 Bully Sticks vs. Rawhides

 Many people wonder if bully sticks are better than rawhides.
 The answer is, in most cases, bully sticks are better than rawhides.
 Bully sticks are long-lasting and natural.
 They can be chewed up and digestible, so they break down quickly in your dog’s stomach.
-They help clean your dog’s teeth (much like dental chews), and they are low in carbs and somewhat low in fat.
+They help clean your dog’s teeth (much like dental chews for dogs), and they are low in carbs and somewhat low in fat.

 If you want to try a billystick, it is a good idea to get your dog a billystick holder.
 These will help your dog slow down when eating them and can keep your dog from swallowing the last few inches and possibly choking to death.
 Either way, it is best to supervise your dog when they’re chewing a bully stick and take it away from your dog when they get too close to the end of the stick.